CarlDownsOracle/oci-auditing/README.md

     * Instances or Services used
     * Events, track every actions, and keep archive of what and all happened in your tenancies
     * Networking alerts on all OCI network components
-    * Cloud Gaurd, get these alerts also right into this same report
+    * Cloud Guard, get these alerts also right into this same report
 * supports multiple tenancies in a one go.
 * schedule daily, monthly or as needed for reporting/archiving tenancies details.
 * email reports & lot more features.